-With his degree in computer engineering and industry experience, Ken is also intimately familiar with many of the technical aspects of his practice, including computer hardware and software systems, networking, analog and digital technology, semiconductor devices, electrical and electromagnetic circuits, integrated circuits, mixed signal systems, volatile and nonvolatile memory systems and devices, artificial intelligence, big data, social networks, mathematical and computer modeling, visualization and simulation software, virtual reality software and systems, spacecraft applications, solar and battery cell technology, and quantum mechanics.
-Ken's technical experience in the life sciences includes medical devices and methods (e.g., stents, catheters, implantable devices, glucose monitoring, infusion pumps, ultrasound, electric and magnetic field therapy, and MRI), external and intra-body therapies, DNA chromatography, and stem cell technologies.
+With his degree in computer engineering and industry experience, Ken is intimately familiar with existing and emerging technologies involving computer hardware and software systems.
+Representative technologies include networking, analog and digital technology, semiconductor devices, electrical and electromagnetic circuits, integrated circuits, mixed signal systems, RF devices, volatile and nonvolatile memory systems and devices, artificial intelligence, big data, social networks, mathematical and computer modeling, visualization and simulation software, virtual reality software and systems, spacecraft applications, solar and battery cell technology, and quantum mechanics.
+Ken's technical experience in the life sciences includes medical devices and methods (e.g., stents, catheters, implantable devices, glucose monitoring, infusion pumps, ultrasound, electric and magnetic field therapy, and MRI), drug delivery and medication management systems, external and intra-body therapies, DNA chromatography, and stem cell technologies.

 Ken regularly authors articles on IP-related issues, with a recent focus on patent law under the America Invents Act.
 He is also a contributing author of Computer Games and Immersive Entertainment: Next Frontiers in IP Law, published by the American Bar Association.
 Ken's first legal publication explored international norms in stem cell research.
 Prior to attending law school, Ken gained experience as a software engineer in the aerospace and healthcare industries.